Elizabeth Olds: Early works

 The early style of Olds reflects Luks's influence on her art.
-The pair experimented with the style and themes of the Ashcan school, visiting the Lower East Side of New York to observe the exotic urban immigrant.
-During the summers from 1923-1925, Olds was invited to the circles of The Roots and their friends and the Percy Saunders of Clinton, New York.
+The pair experimented with the style and themes of the Ashcan school, visiting the Lower East Side of New York to observe the lives of urban immigrants.
+During the summers of 1923-1925, Olds was invited to the circles of The Roots and their friends and the Percy Saunders of Clinton, New York.
 In 1925, with the help of Elihu Root and some bankers, Olds was funded to travel to France.
 While in France, she observed and sketched the famous circus family, the Fratellini family, and their show, “Cirque d’Hiver.”
 Olds later joined the troupe as a trick bareback rider.
 In 1926, Olds became the first woman awarded the Guggenheim Fellowship, and was granted further travel in Europe.

 Great Depression

 Olds was fairly sheltered from the Great Depression when she returned to the U.S. in 1929.
 In 1932, Olds viewed José Clemente Orozco’s nearly finished murals at Dartmouth College, and was inspired by his expressive use of form and political themes.
 The same year, she moved to Omaha, Nebraska to paint portraits of the family of Samuel Rees, a local industrialist.
 Olds completed the project, but she became frustrated with the monotony of painting portraits.
 At the same time Olds was studying the basics of lithography at Rees's printing business.

 From 1933-1934, Olds was invited to join the Public Works of Art Project (PWAP) in Omaha.
 Under the PWAP, Olds created a series of lithographs featuring the bread lines, shelters, and clinics of the Great Depression.
 Olds’s break from portraiture was fruitful as she developed her style and content, which like Orozco’s murals, used broad, expressive lines and portrayed political themes.
 Later, Olds studied at a meat packing plant, which inspired her ‘'Stockyard Series’’.
 "Sheep Skinners," one of the ten black-and-white lithographs, was exhibited in 1935 in the Weyhe Gallery in New York as one of the “Fifty Best Prints of the Year.”

 From 1935 until the early 1940s, Olds was a nonrelief employee for the Works Progress Administration-Federal Art Project (WPA-FAP) in the Graphic Arts Division in New York, where she helped younger artists in the silkscreen unit.
 She also joined the American Artists’ Congress, Artists Union, and other groups with similar interests.
 Olds became friends with Harry Gottlieb, another nonrelief artist who also focused on industrialism.
 Together, they observed the mining and steel industries of New York, and their research lead to Olds's creation of her award-winning print, "Miner Joe."
 Olds used both silkscreen and lithography for the prints for ‘‘Miner Joe,’’ but it was her lithograph that won first place for the Philadelphia Print Club competition in 1938.